58 Comments

 We need make NO apologies for such investments, nor do we need to counter objections to them by citing the intangible benefits space exploration brings to humanity (by giving us all a little hope).

-In fact, we have learned so much in my lifetime (born in 1960) from space-based science, as well as the engineering need to undertake it.
+In fact, we have learned so much in my lifetime (born in 1960) from space-based science, as well as the engineering needed to undertake it.
 Fundamental shifts in our understanding of our own world, the solar system, the cosmos and spacetime itself have all come about because of collective investments in space exploration.

 What’s more, space exploration has given millions of people around the world often fascinating, and definitely meaningful, careers.
 Which means millions and millions of jobs in the real economy.